Fonysony/dev-home/typora/js/JS Basics.md

 - '"hello"[99]' // Undefined

-  Its basically JS way of saying I don't know the value you are trying to grab, it is undefined.
+  Its basically JS way of saying I don't know the value you are trying to grab, it is undefined or the value in this variable or object is empty.

 - Console has RELP, Read Evaluate Loop and Print.